CantoLang/canto/docs/canto in a nutshell.md

 These contexts have two properties that are relevant to a Canto application.
 One is that they are threadsafe; that is, Canto can construct many responses simultaneously, each one with its own context.
 The second is that a context encapsulates the entire application state for a thread.

-Canto supports direct access to provides a special keyword, ```here```, provides the mechanism for capturing a continuation; and another keyword, continue, resumes a continuation.
+Canto supports direct access to provides a special keyword, ```here```, to access the context directly, for example to get or put values directly in the cache.